cewing/codefellows_f2_python/source/session07.rst

 Kicking the Tires
 -----------------

-Let's pause for a moment here to try some of this out.
+Copy the file ``code/session07/circly.py`` to your student folder.

-Write a simple "Circle" class that will behave thusly:
+In it, write a simple "Circle" class:

 .. code-block:: ipython